stephanieleary/HTML-Import-3/readme.txt

 Yes, it has been used to import over a thousand pages, and did so in a couple of minutes.
 However, you might need to adjust PHP's `max_execution_time` setting as described below.

-= I import a few files and then the script times out.
+= I import a few files and then the page remains blank.
 What can I do? =

 The importer will attempt to work around your server's `max_execution_time` setting for PHP (usually 30 seconds), but some servers don't allow this.
 You can try to increase it by adding a line to your `.htaccess` file: